IronDumpling/anime-goods-e-commerce-frontend/README.md

-Here's a complete `README.md` for your frontend course project, structured to reflect your architecture, flow, and use cases:

----

 # 🛍️ Full-Stack E-Commerce Frontend (React + TypeScript)

 This project is the **frontend** of a full-stack e-commerce platform built with **React**, **TypeScript**, and **TailwindCSS**, offering robust user and admin functionality including shopping, checkout, user profiles, order management, and admin dashboards.